NVIDIA/spark-rapids/docs/compatibility.md

 ### Range Window

 When the order-by column of a range based window is numeric type like `byte/short/int/long` and the range boundary calculated for a value has overflow, CPU and GPU will get different results.

-For example, let's assume we have two columns, one partition-by column named `uid` and the other order-by column named `dollars`.
-And the dataset is as below.
+For example, consider the following dataset:

 ``` console
 +------+---------+